ChebbiSami/ft_linear_regression/README.md

 ## Usage

 ### First step
-first step is to train the model with the program trainer.py
+Train the model with the program trainer.py :
 ```
 python3 trainer.py
 ```
-you can also use option in this first step:
+You can also use options :
 ```
  python3 trainer.py -h
   -h  print this help message